slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*

 > *'My independence is my legacy.' -- Bagão Felix*

+> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*

+> *'Never complain; never explain.' -- Benjamin Disraeli*